zachmullen/label-studio/docs/source/guide/storage.md

 > Choose your target storage carefully.
 When you start the labeling project, the target storage must be empty or contain annotations that match previously created or imported tasks from source storage.
 Tasks are synced with annotations based on internal IDs, so if you accidentally connect to target storage with existing annotations with the same IDs, the connection might fail with undefined behavior.

-For details about how Label Studio secures access to cloud storage using workspaces and cloud storage credentials, see [Secure access to cloud storage](#security.html/#Secure-access-to-cloud-storage).
+You can secure access to cloud storage using workspaces and cloud storage credentials, see [Secure access to cloud storage](#security.html/#Secure-access-to-cloud-storage).
+If you're using single sign-on, you can also [federate access to data using SAML roles](federate_access.html).

 ## Amazon S3